odant/conan-jscript/doc/api/util.md

 Creates an new `TextDecoder` instance.
 The `encoding` may specify one of the supported encodings or an alias.

+The `TextDecoder` class is also available on the global object.

 ### textDecoder.decode([input[, options]])

-* `input` {ArrayBuffer|DataView|TypedArray} An `ArrayBuffer`, `DataView` or `Typed Array` instance containing the encoded data.
+* `input` {ArrayBuffer|DataView|TypedArray} An `ArrayBuffer`, `DataView` or `TypedArray` instance containing the encoded data.
 * `options` {Object}
   * `stream` {boolean} `true` if additional chunks of data are expected.
     **Default:** `false`.